Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Result Item Select a Result Item to display.

-Result averaging Floating (Default)/Segment/Section (linear)/Section (constant)/Group See Result averaging
+Result averaging Floating (Default)/Segment/Section (linear)/Section (constant)/Group.
+See Result averaging

 Floating Factor Default value from selected Weld Code.
 Type “0” to reset to Default value.
 (Visible for Floating)